 Your nervous system becomes overstimulated from notifications and multitasking.
 Aim to put your phone away at least an hour before bedtime, and perhaps for 2-3 hours during the day.

 3. Seek Sunshine and Nature

 The outdoors offers you healing through serotonin-producing sunshine, mineral-rich soil, and oxygen-producing plants.
 Low levels of serotonin can affect your mood and is associated with depression.
 In fact, studies attribute the relationship between psychiatric symptoms and seasonal variations in sunlight to changes in serotonin levels.

 Another study found that spending time in a forest led to decreases in blood pressure, serum cortisol levels, and urinary adrenaline.

 4. Spend Time with Pets and Loved Ones

 Relationships with pets and loved ones can help you experience the most beautiful aspects of being human—love, joy, and fulfillment.
 It’s tricky to find the time, but with intention, you can carve out space for those who matter.

 5. Explore Activities that Make You Lose Track of Time

 This can be activities such as reading, painting, or watching a movie.
 Excuse yourself from your to-do list, and let yourself spend some time without an agenda.

-Consider starting a book club, spiritual group study, or virtual game night.
+Consider starting a book club, spiritual group study, or game night.
 Keep in touch with old friends and develop new relationships with people who share similar interests as you.